nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 ### Set up a Docker server

-Specific setup instructions are outside the scope of this Little book, but any modern Linux distro (like Ubuntu) can be set up as a Docker host.
+Specific setup instructions are outside the scope of this book, but any modern flavor of Linux (like Ubuntu) can be set up as a Docker host.
 For example, you could create a virtual machine with Amazon EC2, and install the Docker service.
 You can search for "amazon ec2 set up docker" (for example) for instructions.

 I prefer DigitalOcean because they've made it really easy to get started.
 DigitalOcean has both a pre-built Docker virtual machine, and in-depth tutorials for getting Docker up and running (search for "digitalocean docker").